Trichomycosis axillaris: Treatment

-No specific therapeutic studies on trichobacteriosis are available.
+No specific therapeutic studies on trichomycosis are available.

 Many authors consider that the most effective treatment consist in shaving of the affected area for a period of 2–3 weeks.
 The use of a concomitant treatment, such as sulfur soaps or benzoyl peroxide is also recommended.
 Rubbing whilst washing may help to disrupt the biofilm, hence increasing the accessibility of antiseptics to the bacteria.

 Patients who shave the affected area only once will generally experience a recurrence of the infection, since, the bacteria begin to develop the concretions once again as the hair grows back.

 Corynebacterium infections are related to excessive sweating; for this reason, deodorants containing an aluminum chloride solution may be used for treatment and prevention.

 Maintaining good local hygiene is recommended.